tomswinburne/tomswinburne.github.io/index.md

 <em>Keywords: atomic simulation, dislocations, UQ, Markov models, forecasting</em><br>

 <strong>Recent papers/preprints from the group</strong><br>
-Score matching the descriptor density of states (with Marinica Group)
+Sampling the descriptor density of states (with Marinica Group)
 <a href="https://arxiv.org/abs/2502.18191" target="_new">ArXiv 2025</a><br>
 Propagating POPS-UQ to SNAP/MACE (with Perez Group) <a href="https://arxiv.org/abs/2502.07104" target="_new">ArXiv 2025</a><br>
 Implicit differentiation in MD (<b>Ivan Maliyov</b>) <a href="https://www.nature.com/articles/s41524-024-01506-0" _target="_new">NPJ Comp.
 Mat.
 2025</a> / <a href="https://github.com/marseille-matmol/LammpsImplicitDerivative" target="_new">code</a><br>